 Anyone with a computer setup with a separate SSD disk and mass storage might want to change the paths of their default user folders such as

-Videos to the mass storage location instead of the SSD.
-This saves space on the SSD.
-These paths can be changed by modifying configuration file located at
+Videos to the mass storage location to save space on the SSD.
+We can change these paths by modifying the configuration file located at

 Open the file using a text editor of your choice, for example, Gedit.

 Then replace the default path with the path of your custom location.
-I originally found this instruction from the article Change default user folders path.
+Initially, I found these instructions from the article Change default user folders path.